 If you're not on track to meet long-term revenue growth goals with your current setup, don't despair: there are plenty of ways of driving revenue growth rates.

 Start with the users you already have.
-Increase your Average Revenue Per User (ARPU) by encouraging more usage, exploring value-based pricing, and being more aggressive with upselling to customers who’ve already shown their desire for your product.
+Increase your Average Revenue Per User (ARPU) by encouraging more usage, exploring value-based pricing, and being more aggressive with upselling to your customer base, who’ve already shown their desire for your product.

 You might’ve noticed just how seriously we take pricing pages here at ProfitWell.
 By A/B testing your pricing page or trying different guarantees, you can improve sign-up rates.
 Aligning pricing with customer success, for instance, can be exceptionally good at increasing revenue